-Since the Hawaii captive law was enacted in 1987, there has been a steady increase in the number of new companies incorporated in Hawaii for the sole purpose of securing a captive insurance license from the Insurance Commissioner.
+Since the Hawaii captive law was enacted on May 29, 1986, there has been a steady increase in the number of new companies incorporated in Hawaii for the sole purpose of securing a captive insurance license from the Insurance Commissioner.
 Organizers include some of Hawaii’s largest employers, as well as, U.S. and foreign based regional and multinational companies from a diverse range of industries.

 |Best’s Review interviews the leading captive domiciles to help simplify the complexities of setting up specialized insurance organizations.

 Read full story here